UK Stocks-Factors to watch on June 25

-Britain's FTSE 100 .FTSE index is seen opening 19 points lower at 6,105 on Thursday, according to financial bookmakers.
+Britain's FTSE 100 .FTSE index is seen opening 19 points lower at 6,105 on Thursday, according to financial bookmakers, with futures down 0.50% ahead of cash markets open.

-* ASTRAZENECA: AstraZeneca AZN.L is eyeing the further growth of its respiratory treatments business as a three-drug inhaler was shown to prevent flare-ups and death in cases of smoker's lung.

-* INSURANCE: An action group representing almost 400 British businesses shut by the coronavirus pandemic has made a bid to team up with Britain's markets watchdog to bolster a High Court case to decide which insurers should pay out.

-* EASYJET: Budget airline easyJet EZJ.L on Wednesday reported a bigger loss for the first half as it took a 160-million-pound hit ($199 million) from failed fuel hedging.
+* ROYAL MAIL: Britain's Royal Mail RMG.L laid out restructuring plans that will affect around 2,000 management roles and see it save 130 million pounds in staffing costs next year.

+* LSE: The London Stock Exchange said it had appointed Anna Manz as chief financial officer from November.

+* EASYJET: Budget airline easyJet said it had raised about 419 million pounds ($520.5 million) through a share placing to help it withstand the COVID-19 pandemic.

-* MITIE GROUP: Mitie Group Plc is in advanced discussions to buy Interserve's facilities management arm for more than 250 million pounds ($310.45 million).
+* MITIE GROUP: Mitie Group MTO.L said it would buy rival Interserve's facilities management arm for 271 million pounds ($336.64 million).

-* PRIVATE BANKER: Coutts, British wealth manager and private banker to the Queen, plans to cut carbon emissions in its funds and portfolios by 25% before the end of 2021.
+* BAE SYSTEMS: British defence company BAE Systems BAES.L said first-half profit would be impacted by the coronavirus pandemic, but its second-half performance would be much stronger.

+* NON-STANDARD FINANCE: British lender Non-Standard Finance NSF.L raised doubts on its ability to continue as a going concern, with the coronavirus crisis halting lending.

-* OIL: Oil prices slipped, extending losses of more than 5% in the previous session, weighed down by record high U.S. crude inventories.
+* OIL: Oil prices dipped further after tumbling more than 5% in the previous session, as a record build in U.S. crude inventories and a rapid resurgence in COVID-19 cases cast doubts on fuel demand recovery.

 * GOLD: Gold edged lower, easing off a near eight-year high hit in the last session, as a selloff in equity markets driven by a surge in coronavirus cases prompted some investors to dump assets.